Stormix/rslashyoutube/README.md

 - [x] Fetch the top/hot/new videos posted on the subreddit (reddit API + youtube-dl ?).
 - [x] Stitch all the videos together (using ffmpeg probably).
-- [ ] Upload the out video to a youtube channel.
+- [x] Upload the out video to a youtube channel.
+- [ ] Document it.
 - [ ] Rince and repeat.